History and Political Science

 PhD – Rice University 2014 MA – Columbia University 2008 BA – Bethel University, 2006

-My research explores how people of faith have understood social injustice, particularly around issues of race and ethnicity.
+My research explores how Americans and others in the Atlantic World have understood social injustice, particularly around issues of race and ethnicity.
 My book manuscript, under contract with LSU Press, answers why so many antislavery Americans in the late eighteenth and early nineteenth centuries never took a political stand by joining antislavery societies, writing tracts, or pressuring politicians.

 When not writing or teaching, I am likely listening to the music of Bruce Springsteen or rooting on my beloved Green Bay Packers.